 - You should take any medications as you normally would.

 - You will be asked to remove your pants, socks and shoes and put on a hospital gown.

 - You will be lying flat during the test.
-The technologist will place pressurized cuffs (similar to blood pressure cuffs) on your legs and arms which will be hooked up to a machine called a pulse volume recorder.
+The technologist will place a series of blood pressure cuffs on your thigh and leg.

 What should I do after the exam?

 You may resume normal activity after your study.
-Your test will be reviewed and interpreted by a physician.
-Your physician should have the results of your study in 24-48 hours.
+Your physician should have your test results in 3 to 5 business days.